KrithishSurya/PySEREP/README.md

 # pyserep

-**Production-grade Python library for SEREP-based Reduced Order Modelling for structural dynamics problems.**
+**Python library for SEREP-based Reduced Order Modelling for structural dynamics problems.**

 > **Symmetric matrices required.** Both K and M must be symmetric.
 K must be positive semi-definite, M must be positive definite.
 The matrix loader warns automatically if this is violated.